 Know the Signs of Sewer Backup

 Sometimes, despite your best efforts, your sewer will malfunction and begin to back up.
-If you know the signs of a sewer backup, you can take action early on and avoid sewer emergencies that cause damage to your home and possibly even harm your sewer system itself.
+If you know the signs of a sewer backup, you can take action early on and avoid sewer emergencies that cause damage to your home and possibly even harm your sewer system.

 Warning signs of backups include:

-- Many drains becoming slow at once, especially the lowest drains in the house
+- Many drains become slow at once, especially the lowest drains in the house.

-- Water running from one fixture to the next instead of flushing down the drain
+- Water runs from one fixture to the next instead of flushing down the drain.

 - Pipes making gurgling noises when flushed with water